Available with Spatial Analyst license.

 Spatial Analyst classes are primarily used for defining parameters for Spatial Analyst tools that may have varying numbers of arguments depending on the parameter type selected (for example, the neighborhood type) or when the number of entries in the parameters can vary depending on the specific situation (for example, a reclass table).
 By using classes for parameters, you can access and programmatically change any of the individual entries in the parameter.

-Spatial Analyst Map Algebra supports a series of operators.
+Map Algebra supports a series of operators.
 The operators can be grouped into Arithmetic, Bitwise, Boolean, and Relational categories.
-The available operators and their categories are listed below.
+The Map Algebra operators are available with the ArcGIS Spatial Analyst license and the ArcGIS Image Analyst license.

-Certain functionality is also available if you have an Image Analyst extension license.
-This includes all of the mathematical operators and certain classes.
+Certain functionality is also available if you have an ArcGIS Image Analyst extension license, including all of the mathematical operators and certain classes.
+For more information, see the Image Analyst module.